roe-rho/CNN-Pipeline/README.md

 # CNN-Pipeline
-a simple cnn module to test automated data pipeline There is only one file
+a simple cnn module to test automated data pipeline.

+There is only one file